 Civilian Careers in Oceanography and Meteorology

 Whether the job is harnessing the power of wind, solar, or waves, forecasting the weather, studying the effects of climate change, or managing our nation's vast oceanic resources, the demand for well trained and highly qualified oceanographers, meteorologists, and applied geoscientists has never been greater!
-The USNA Oceanography Department is one of a handful of universities in the United States with the resources and faculty to offer a comprehensive bachelor's degree in oceanography that focuses on physical oceanic and atmospheric processes.
+The USNA Ocean and Atmospheric Sciences Department is one of a handful of universities in the United States with the resources and faculty to offer a comprehensive bachelor's degree in oceanography that focuses on physical oceanic and atmospheric processes.
 Therefore, our graduates are well suited for both the job market and graduate school after graduating.

 Geoscientists, oceanographers, and meteorologists are in high demand because of the technical skills they possess and their ability to apply fundamentals to solve applied problems.
 This includes a background in analytical laboratory techniques, applied mathematics and statistics, autonomous vehicle operations, computer programming, and numerical modeling.